The Mind of a Schizophrenic

 Have you ever wondered what goes on in a Schizophrenic mind?
-Do you know what a Schizophrenic sees or feels?
+Curious to know what a Schizophrenic sees or feels?

-Before being diagnosed with schizophrenia Louis Wain’s early work, is dominated by fanciful imagery of cats dressed in human clothes or engaged in human activity.
+Louis Wain’s work is dominated by fanciful imagery of cats dressed in human clothes or engaged in human activity, considering that much of his work was political cartooning and illustrations for children’s books.

-During the early stages of schizophrenia, Wain continued to paint, draw and sketch cats, but the focus changed from fanciful situations, to focus on the cats themselves.
+Wain continued to paint, draw and sketch cats, but he also chose to focus on the cats apart from just fanciful situations.

-Characteristic changes in the art began to occur, changes common to schizophrenic artists.
+It seems like the characteristic changes in the art began to occur, changes that are seemingly common to schizophrenic artists.

 Jagged lines of bright color began emanating from his feline subjects.
 The outlines of the cats became sever and spiky, and their outlines persisted well throughout the sketches, as if they were throwing off energy.